-In this thesis, we will choose both transformational and transactional leadership and test their influence on nurses’ satisfaction since they have been used in numerous studies, especially in healthcare facilities.
+In this thesis, we will choose transformational and transactional leadership and test their influence on nurses’ satisfaction since they have been used in numerous studies, especially in healthcare facilities.

 It is necessary that firms should possess excellent leadership traits to achieve their goals and to motivate each employee within the firm at any level.
 This will lead to the success of the overall organization.

 The healthcare sector in Qatar witnessed remarkable growth in the region.
 Consistency in leadership is very important to keep the desired objectives and continue to be among the top in the world.
 Job Satisfaction is highly linked to the leadership style exerted by managers.
 Management with ineffective leadership behavior will create a toxic, destructive, malicious, and harmful effect on the employees and the organization.
 (Singh et al., 2019).